Mansoor (wrestler): Consejo Mundial de Lucha Libre (2024–present)

+DDT Pro-Wrestling (2025–present)

+On 29 June 2025 at King of Kings, MxM Collection made their DDT Pro-Wrestling debut, defeating Danshoku Dino and Kazuki Hirata.

 Personal life

 In 2017, American actor Shia LaBeouf, Finnish artist Nastja Säde Rönkkö, and British artist Luke Turner launched a political livestreaming installation, He Will Not Divide Us, which Al-Shehail and a group of friends participated in.
-During his time on stream, he became known as Jihadi Jesus by fans, and most notably donned an eyepatch and sang "Snake Eater", the opening theme to the 2004 video game Metal Gear Solid 3: Snake Eater, and re-enacted the opening scene to the 2012 film The Dark Knight Rises.
+During his time on stream, he became known as Punished Jesus or Jihadi Jesus by fans, and most notably donned an eyepatch and sang "Snake Eater", the opening theme to the 2004 video game Metal Gear Solid 3: Snake Eater, and re-enacted the opening scene to the 2012 film The Dark Knight Rises.

 On 27 April 2021, Al-Shehail married his girlfriend Mia Carey.
+He also has a child.